code

 The above snippet will create a new WebSocket connection to example.com.
 Once the connection is made, a “GetHistory” message will be sent to the server.

-Once a user of example.com loads the webpage, the JavaScript code will be executed, and if the user’s cookies are valid, a connection will be established without the victim’s knowledge, making it possible for the adversary to access the victim’s sensitive data.
+When a user loads the example.com webpage, the JavaScript executes, and if the user’s cookies are valid, a connection establishes silently, allowing the attacker to access the victim’s sensitive data.

 Mitigation